 Model development and imaging workflow optimisation culminated in the assessment of merozoite viability by exposing mature merozoites from the system to conventional A+ human red blood cells (Figure 6, first quadruplicate panel set per condition).
 Successful merozoite invasion of red blood cells, and subsequent intra-erythtrocytic development in these cells, confirmed the validity of the in vitro model to support parasite invasion and development.
 Assessment and provisional model validation was performed using a panel of selected antimalarials; an example of one such compound screen performed in 384-well format is summarised in Figure 7.

 Conclusions and Relevance for 3R

-This project aims to develop a 3D-based hepatocyte culture system that facilitates large-scale molecular analysis of the human form of malaria, P. falciparum, in this tissue.
-To date, this research has largely relied on the use of surrogate animal models, that utilize related species of this parasite.
-New opportunities in malaria drug and vaccine discovery research are anticipated from the new system.
+The goal of this project was to develop a 3D-based hepatocyte culture system that facilitates large-scale molecular analysis of the human form of malaria, P. falciparum, in this tissue.
+To date this area of research has largely relied on the use of surrogate animal models that utilize related species of this parasite.
+The in vitro system developed in this project efficiently supports Plasmodium falciparum (strain NF54) sporozoite invasion and development, enabling high-content microscopy imaging methods to be developed that enable qualitative and quantitative investigation of this exo-erythrocytic stage.
+Through exploiting the system new opportunities in malaria drug and vaccine discovery research will in future be possible.